emsig/emg3d/docs/user_guide/usage.rst

 The coordinate system is shown in :numref:`Figure %s <coordinate_system>`.
 It is a right-handed system (RHS) with x pointing East, y pointing North, and z pointing upwards.
-The azimuth is defined as the anticlockwise rotation from Easting towards Northing, and dip is defined as the anticlockwise rotation from the horizontal plane up.
+The azimuth is defined as the anticlockwise rotation from Easting towards Northing, and elevation is defined as the anticlockwise rotation from the horizontal plane up.

 .. figure:: ../_static/coordinate_system.svg
    :align: center